JesseWx2011/Weatherscan-Local-Sim/README.md

 # Project Plus (Weatherscan Local)

-A simulator based on The Weather Channel's "Weatherscan Local" channel.
-Running from 1999 to 2004, Weatherscan Local was a 24/7 weather information network, providing constant hyper-local data for the viewer's area.
-This channel ran using a custom WeatherSTAR XL unit installed at various cable headends throughout the country.
-This service was inevitably replaced by the newer and more popular version of Weatherscan, hosted on the IntelliSTAR 1.
+This is a recreated emulator of The Weather Channel's discontinued Weatherscan Local wich ran in the late 1990s through early 2000s, eventually being rebranded to Weatherscan which was discontinued on December 14th 2022.
+This was all made by tyetenna.
+This was modified by me.

 ## Disclaimer